Roeland Nolte: Work

-Roeland Nolte's research focuses on supramolecular systems with special properties and functions.
+Nolte's research focused on supramolecular systems with special properties and functions.
 These are designed based on the principles of organic chemistry and polymer chemistry, usually by first synthesizing molecular building blocks of different shapes and properties, which are subsequently self-assembled in a second step to form functional nanostructures.
 Self-assembly takes place by a combination of weak (supramolecular) interactions, such as hydrogen bonding, pi-pi-stacking interactions, van der Waals interactions, and coordination bonds.
 The designed structures find applications in the fields of materials science and catalysis.
-Nature is often used as a source of inspiration.
+Nature was often used as a source of inspiration.

-Very early on in his career Nolte discovered the first example of a polymer with a stable helical structure, called atropisomeric polymer, i.e. a polymer which cannot rotate around its main chain carbon atoms.
+Very early on in his career, Nolte discovered the first example of a polymer with a stable helical structure, called an atropisomeric polymer, i.e. a polymer which cannot rotate around its main chain carbon atoms.
 He separated the left-handed and right-handed polymer helices and studied the mechanism of their formation, which was catalyzed by nickel ions and found to take place via a new mechanism, i.e. a polymerization reaction that takes place in a circular fashion around the metal center (merry-go-round mechanism).
 Later studies on atropisomeric polymers derived from isocyanopeptides revealed that these compounds formed superhelical structures by a supramolecular process of hierarchical self-assembly.

 Other polyisocyanide derivatives formed hydrogels at very low concentrations, displaying strain stiffening, i.e. they become stronger when a force is applied, a property that previously had only been found in natural materials.

 Nolte pioneered the assembly of disc-like molecules, such as porphyrins and phthalocyanines into long supramolecular polymers.
-Some of these formed super helical structures by a process in which information is transferred stepwise from the building blocks to the polymer chains and subsequently to the helical assembly of polymers.
+Some of these formed superhelical structures by a process in which information is transferred stepwise from the building blocks to the polymer chains and subsequently to the helical assembly of polymers.
 These discs could also be used to generate layers for the alignment of liquid-crystalline molecules by a process of self-assembly and aided assembly.

-Other research activities by Nolte involve the chemical modification of viruses, for which he coined the name chemical virology.
+Other research activities by Nolte involved the chemical modification of viruses, for which he coined the name chemical virology.
 In these viruses he encapsulated enzymes, allowing him to study their activities in a confined environment by single molecule techniques.
 Furthermore, he used viruses as building blocks for the synthesis of nanomaterials.
 More recently, he developed a synthetic catalyst that can move along a DNA chain and cleave it.
-He furthermore designed molecular machines that can encode digital information into single polymer chains in the form of chiral chemical groups.
+He also designed molecular machines that can encode digital information into single polymer chains in the form of chiral chemical groups.

+Death

+Nolte died in Nijmegen on 15 February 2024, at the age of 79.